Computing nonlinearity ratios using second order black hole perturbation theory: Calculating non-linearities for

 We see that the contribution of the integrand along the arcs at positive and negative infinity goes to zero.
 The integral along the real line is equal modulo a constant to the integral along the diagonal line.
 Along the diagonal line, the coordinate $x$ is such that

 and thus we just have to evaluate the integral for $(x' - x_0)$ running from minus infinity to plus infinity.
-While the imaginary Gaussian becomes a real Gaussian along this contour and thus has constant phase, the source contributions coming from $H(x)$ do not have a stationary phase along this contour, thus invalidating the use of method of steepest descent in the $l=2$\ case.
-This is seen in Figure \ref{l=2_contour}, where the phase of the entire integrand is plotted.
+While the imaginary Gaussian becomes a real Gaussian along this contour and thus has constant phase, the source contributions coming from $H(x)$ do not have a stationary phase along this contour, thus invalidating the use of method of steepest descent with this choice of contour in the $l=2$\ case.
+This is seen in Figure \ref{phaseplot}, where the phase of the entire integrand is plotted in the black curve.
 We are interested in a small region about $x=0$ in this plot, where the spatially truncated QNMs are expected to be non-zero.
 The phase of the integrand is certainly not stationary in a neighborhood of $x=0$.
 A similar problem arises when evaluating $c_W$ through the saddle point approximation in this case.
 We can also use this method in principle, to calculate the nonlinearity ratio near the horizon, as done by \cite{Khera_2023}.
-However, the method of steepest descent is not valid in this case as well for our contour.\\
+However, the method of steepest descent is not valid in this case as well for our contour.
+To find the exact contour of stationary phase is not feasible as our integrand is a complicated expression with parabolic cylinder functions.\\

 This explains the large value for nonlinearity obtained in the steepest descent approximation.
-This however is not the case for other values of $l>2$ where the integrand after rotation has stationary phase along the contour of choice for the region which contributes to the integral.
+This, however is not the case for other values of $l>2$ where the integrand after rotation has stationary phase along the contour of choice for the region which contributes to the integral.
 This will be discussed in the next section. \\